Aligning Our Facilities with Our Mission & Our Values

 Here are some of the kinds of things that people have asked for.
 They are the kinds of things that might go into such a first draft:

-• Heat pumps and cancelling our natural gas
+- Get heat pumps and get our natural gas turned off

-• Something to deal with the inaccessibility of the loft
+- Something to deal with the inaccessibility of the loft for people who cannot walk up stairs

 Are there projects you hope we will consider as we settle on how we want to better align our facilities with our values?
 If so, let Nick, Charley, or Zoe know about it.